motorsep/vkDOOM3/README.md

 - Fix screenshot in VK

+- Fix allocator crashes on vid_restart / resolution change + Swapchain invalidation handling

+Three compounding issues in the custom allocator's deferred-free path, exposed by mode changes through the menu (vid_restart):

+1. DestroyRenderTargets unconditionally freed m_msaaAllocation; with
+   r_multiSamples 0 that allocation is default-constructed with block == NULL, poisoning the garbage ring (null this in idVulkanBlock::Free).
+Now guarded at both the producer (DestroyRenderTargets) and the sink (idVulkanAllocator::Free).

+2. EmptyGarbage deleted blocks that became empty mid-drain while later garbage entries — same list or other ring slots — still referenced them.
+Use-after-free heap corruption that surfaced downstream as vkBindImageMemory VALIDATION_FAILED during Restart.
+   Empty blocks are now retained until Shutdown instead of eagerly deleted.

+3. Restart() drained only one garbage ring slot before recreating render targets, leaving old-resolution allocations resident during reallocation.
+Now drains all NUM_FRAME_DATA slots for both the image and allocator rings after vkDeviceWaitIdle, where deferred freeing serves no purpose.

+Verified: vid_restart at same resolution, 720p <-> 1080p <-> 1440p
+fullscreen transitions, windowed <-> fullscreen cycling, mode revert, with r_multiSamples 0 and 4.

 # Updates to the original vkDoom 3 as of 07/06/2026

 Modernize build for VS2022 (v143) and Vulkan SDK 1.4.x